-- 1 = Informing: Providing stakeholders with appropriate information about our work, processes, policies, decisions and changes that will affect them. - 2 = Consulting: All activities designed to gather, understand and discuss the experiences, views, ideas and priorities of stakeholders.
-The information gathered will be used to inform decision making. - 3 = Engaging: Working in partnership with stakeholders and involving them fully in the decision making process.
+^{1 =} Informing: Providing stakeholders with appropriate information about our work, processes, policies, decisions and changes that will affect them.

+^{2 =} Consulting: All activities designed to gather, understand and discuss the experiences, views, ideas and priorities of stakeholders.
+The information gathered will be used to inform decision making.

+^{3 =} Engaging: Working in partnership with stakeholders and involving them fully in the decision making process.
+2This will vary depending on the stakeholder and issue involved.